shaggun/input-mapper/README.md

 I can find an equation by calculating the slope and the intercept, that will give me a linear function, which it's enough in most cases.
 Now, let's say I want some kind of interpolation to smooth the movements, I start slowly and it speeds up towards the end, I could use a simple quadratic function to do that.
 These calculations are trivial but it won't hurt saving some minutes to do it.

-**Note tha the quadratic functions are only valid for half an axis when X starts at 0, if I want to use a function taking both, negative and positive axis values, where -1<=X<=1 I can use a sine function or a linear function**
+**Note that the quadratic functions are only valid for half an axis when X starts at 0, if I want to use a function taking both, negative and positive axis values, where -1<=X<=1 I can use a sine function or a linear function**

 > A Vue.js project